distribyted/distribyted/README.md

 ## Getting Started

-Get the latest release from [releases](releases-url) page or download the source code and execute `make build`.
+Get the latest release from [releases][releases-url] page or download the source code and execute `make build`.

-Use the [example config file](example-config) and modify it as needed.
+Use the [example config file][example-config] and modify it as needed.

 Run the program: `distribyted-binary path/to/config/file.yaml`